aws/aws-cdk/packages/@aws-cdk/aws-backup/README.md

   ]
 })
 ```
-If not specified, a new IAM role with managed policies for backup and restore
+If not specified, a new IAM role with a managed policy for backup will be
-will be created for the selection.
+created for the selection.
 The `BackupSelection` implements `IGrantable`.

 To add rules to a plan, use `addRule()`: